islco/laptop/README.md

 >
 > All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

-ISL's original work is covered under a BSD 2-Clause License.
+ISL's original work is covered under a MIT License.